paugier/mercurial-book/en/preface.rst

 Shannon, for her support.

 My colleagues and friends provided help and support in innumerable ways.
 This list of people is necessarily very incomplete: Stephen Hahn, Karyn
-Ritter, Bonnie Corwin, James Vasile, Matt Norwood, Eben Moglen, Bradley Kuhn, Robert Walsh, Jeremy Fitzhardinge, Rachel Chalmers.
+Ritter, Bonnie Corwin, James Vasile, Matt Norwood, Eben Moglen, Bradley Kuhn, Robert Walsh, Jeremy Fitzhardinge, and Rachel Chalmers.

 I developed this book in the open, posting drafts of chapters to the book web site as I completed them.
 Readers then submitted feedback using a web application that I developed.
 By the time I finished writing the book, more than 100 people had submitted comments, an amazing number considering that